0xKourama/Elbanna-NP-Notes/course.md

 # what are tricks to increase remoting speed?
 1. parallel remoting

+# what do we do to pass data into scripts?
+1. argumentlist
+2. finding arguments in the remote scope

 # what can we do to improve powershell everyday?
 1. check a random command everyday